I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 Yet, proving themselves on the field wasn't enough to get blacks promoted into baseball leadership.
 Had Robinson not owned such a headstrong personality, it's hard to know if the search for a black manager would have lasted longer than 1974—but it's likely it could have.

 "Jackie always seemed to have so much more to get done than he could do," former Dodgers teammate Pee Wee Reese said after Robinson died.
 "He was interested in his race.
 He was interested in people in general.
 Among the things he wanted was a black manager in baseball.
 His interest may have enhanced the chances for this to happen sooner" (Carnicelli, 1972).

 Did Bill Veeck Hire the First Black Manager in MLB History?

 Bill Veeck was never afraid of setting a trend.
-The eccentric Hall of Fame owner held a stake in either the Cleveland Indians, St. Louis Browns or Chicago White Sox in most years from 1946–80, and was known for using publicity stunts to draw in fans.
+The eccentric Hall of Fame owner held a stake in either the Cleveland Indians, St. Louis Browns, or Chicago White Sox in most years from 1946–80, and he was known for using publicity stunts to draw in fans.
 Some of his most memorable moments included:

 - Signing Negro League legend Satchel Paige to the Indians in 1948 as a 42-year-old rookie